manojsinghdeopa/Android-VOIP/README.md

 ## Notes & Troubleshooting
 - Some OEMs aggressively throttle alarms; use Battery Help to whitelist the app for reliable behavior.
 - Notifications require runtime permission on Android 13+ (the app asks on first launch).
-- This project is Java-only and avoids any third-party calling SDKs as required by the assignment.